 Since 1995, an Annual Luncheon is held in September at the Strangers’ Dining Room, NSW Parliament House, Sydney with a prestigious woman guest speaker.
 This Luncheon is the major fundraiser for the Library.
 All are welcome at the Annual Luncheon and the Library is proud that students from public and private schools across the state attend.

-Last year’s guest speaker was The Honourable Quentin Bryce who spoke about the scourge of domestic violence.
-Other past guest speakers include Helen Reddy, singer of the iconic feminist song ‘I am woman’, Dr Meredith Burgmann, former president of the NSW Legislative Council and initiator of the Ernie Awards for sexist male comments and Professor Kerryn Phelps, former President of the Australian Medical Association.
+Last year’s guest speaker was Tanya Hosch who spoke about RECOGNISE.
+Other past guest speakers include The Honourable Quentin Bryce first female Governor-General; Helen Reddy, singer of the iconic feminist song ‘I am Woman’; Dr Meredith Burgmann, former president of the NSW Legislative Council and initiator of the Ernie Awards for sexist male comments and Professor Kerryn Phelps, former President of the Australian Medical Association.

 Invitations to the Annual Luncheon are sent out during May and posted on the Library website and Facebook page.
+Booking is essential and the booking form is on this page.
 Please contact the Library for further information or any special requests.
 Join us for a stimulating and entertaining afternoon.

 Annual Luncheon archive

 The Annual Luncheon archive shows the guest speakers and their topics from 1995 to 2014.
 To see the archive click on this link.
 Annual Luncheon archive